RaymondRJones/Expense-Manager/README.md

 ### Component Design - Expense Management

 This follows the same idea as the User Management.
 To improve possible reusability and reduce the overall code in a single file, it was broken into two different components.

+# Future Considerations

+There's several functions that could be broken into util functions to further simplify the code and improve the overall maintainability.
+However, these take more time to implement.
+So, they have to be left for the future.

+Also, it'd be nice to have a constants file that contains all of the text of common HTML.
+Like, HEADER="Expense Tracker" so it can be imported and reused into multiple places.
+Ideally this would be done for every instance of hard coded constants.
+Again, in the interest of time, these can't happen right now.
+But with more time, this would be a very good next step.